47degrees/sbt-microsites/docs/docs/docs/build-the-microsite.md

 1. In a shell, navigate to the generated site directory in `target/site`.

 2. Start Jekyll with `jekyll serve`.
+Bear in mind that depending on your `micrositeBaseUrl` setting, you might need to serve the site [setting the base url](https://jekyllrb.com/docs/configuration/options/#serve-command-options).
+Execute Jekyll appending that value `jekyll serve -b /yourbase_url`

-3. Navigate to [http://localhost:4000/yourbase_url/](http://localhost:4000/yourbase_url/) in your browser, where `yourbase_url` depends on your own preferences (see `micrositeBaseUrl` setting).
-Note, if you haven't specified any `micrositeBaseUrl` setting, it'll be empty by default so you can navigate to the site following this url [http://localhost:4000](http://localhost:4000/).
+3. Navigate to [http://localhost:4000/](http://localhost:4000/) or [http://localhost:4000/yourbase_url/](http://localhost:4000/yourbase_url/) in your browser, where `yourbase_url` depends on your own preferences (see `micrositeBaseUrl` setting).
+Note, if you haven't specified any `micrositeBaseUrl` setting, it'll be empty by default.

 # Publish the microsite